emaicus/Rangers-and-Ruffians/classes.md

 Skilled archers, huntsmen prefer the woods to towns, and spend most of their time tracking game.
 **Standings:** Huntsman are generally disliked by knights and the highborn.
 ##### Abilities:
-  * Fletcher: Given the right materials, you can make their own arrows.
+  * Fletcher: Given the right materials, you can make three arrows per hour.
-  * Every part: Huntsmen get more meat  and materials from butchering a kill.
+  * Every Part: Huntsmen get additional meat and materials from butchering a kill.
-  * Sureshot: You are uncannily accurate in dense environments.
+  * Sureshot: Gain advantage on checks when firing in a dense environment.
-  * Size doesn't matter: You begin with a shortbow.
+  * Size doesn't matter: You begin your journey with a shortbow.
-  * Crippling shot: You can choose to aim for an opponent's knees with increased accuracy.
+  * Crippling shot: You can aim at an opponents knees for -2 damage, making them go prone on a critical hit.
-  * Trapper: You are adept at setting traps.
+  * Trapper: Given enough time, you can craft a trap.

 ##### Stats:
   * Dexterity: 2